Blue Flag Beaches - Seapoint and Killiney

 Information posters can be found in the public toilets at each beach.
 For further information please visit the Think Before You Flush website.

-Seal Rescue Ireland (Seapoint)
+Seal Rescue Ireland (Seapoint and Killiney)

 Our beaches can be great places to spot wildlife, with seals being frequently spotted by beachgoers.
 Two types of seal can be spotted the Grey Seal and the Common Seal.
 If you see a seal on our beaches keep a 100m distance and never approach them.
 Do not attempt to touch the seal or put it in the water if it is on land.
 Dogs must be kept on a leash close to these animals as they could cause injury.
 Information signs have been installed on both Seapoint and Killiney Beach to provide more information or download a copy at the bottom of this page.
 Information provided courtesy of Seal Rescue Ireland.